Businesses Can Reduce Their Greenhouse Gas Emissions

-The purpose of the challenge is to help Ulster County businesses, organizations and municipalities reduce greenhouse gas emissions, mitigate climate change, and, in most cases, reap considerable savings doing so.
-The program also wants to support local green building contractors, renewable energy providers and other businesses that implement sustainability practices.
+Ulster County businesses, organizations and municipalities can reduce greenhouse gas emissions, mitigate climate change, and, in most cases, reap considerable savings doing so.
+Here's how...

 - Energy retrofit.
 Undertake an energy retrofit, which can include: air-sealing and insulation; installing ground-source (geothermal) or air-source heat pump for heating and cooling; switching to LED lighting: interior, exterior or municipal street lighting

 - Purchase an electric vehicle or install one or more electric vehicle charging stations.
-Switching to EV fleets is a great way to improve transportation, especially if combined with renewable energy generation.
+Switching to EVs is a great way to lower your fleet operating costs.
+And your fleet will emit about one third the greenhouse gasses of a gasoline or diesel powered fleet, even less if combined with renewable energy generation.

 You can earn a $7,500 federal tax credit, and a $2,000 New York State tax rebate.

 More about EVs in Fleets.

 Adding a charging station for electric vehicles is a great way to attract customers to your business, and NY State can pay most of the costs.

 - Food waste reuse or composting.
 Restaurants and other food waste generators implement food waste reuse with Food Bank of the Hudson Valley and/or composting via local haulers who will take it to the Ulster County Resource and Recovery Agency (UCRRA) or other composting facilities.